|

 }

-Much better!
-The KEY POINT of this whole introduction is to
+The key point of this whole introduction is to

 show you the fundamental difference between correctness and